EPIET/OutbreakInvestigation/docs/README.md

 In particular, you will find the R materials for:

 - School dinner foodborne outbreak case study (Copenhagen, Denmark)
 - Social network analysis practical exercise
--   Unpasteurised milk geospatial analysis and mapping case study (UK)
+- GIS mapping raw milk outbreak case study (UK)
 - *Campylobacter* water-borne outbreak case study (optional exercise)

 Credits go to the original authors of the case studies, as well as the contributors who subsequently adapted the R companion guides (see